criipto/docs-old/authentication/reactjs.md

 ### Trigger authentication with redirect
 To start the authentication process you have to call the `signinRedirect()` method of the AuthService which will call the same method of the UserManager and automatically redirect the user to the authentication page associated with the chosen login option.

-Now the only thing left to do is to set up a callback route where you will receive a response.
+Now the only thing left is to set up a callback route where you will receive a response.
 Create a callback component where you will call the signinRedirectCallback() method which will finish the authentication process and persist the user in the local storage.

 ``` jsx
 export const RedirectCallback = (url) => (